 Request for additional documents

-The Dietitians Board has discretionary power to require proof of English language competence at any time for any applicant.
+The Dietitians Board has the discretionary power to require proof of English language competence at any time for any applicant.

 The Board shall not approve registration where there is doubt about an individual’s ability to communicate effectively in English.
-Applicants in this situation shall be managed on a case by case basis.
+Applicants in this situation shall be managed on a case-by-case basis.
 The Board reserves the right to make further enquiries by: